RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. Prohibiting unauthorized transposition
 Answer: A.

-Mapping to existing access control lists (ACLs) is the trait that allows DRM tools to provide additional access control protections for the organization’s assets.
+**Mapping to existing access control lists (ACLs) is the trait that allows DRM tools to provide additional access control protections for the organization’s assets**.
 The other options are not characteristics associated with DRM solutions.

 ### Question # 24 - According to the (ISC)2 Cloud Secure Data Lifecycle, which phase comes soon after (or at the same time as) the Create phase?
 A. Store